 On many platforms, the cover art will be the first contact a potential listener will have with your podcast — and will quickly become a big part of your ‘brand’.
-So you need to make sure it’s at the right specs, it conveys the right message about what your podcast is about, and it’s visually attractive.
+You need to make sure it’s at the right specifications, that it conveys the right message about what your podcast is about, while being visually attractive.

 Here are three things you need to think about when creating your podcast artwork.